It’s exactly a week to go before our visitors arrive and our fourth bedroom is still a complete mess.

 At some point in the past, the ceiling had obviously already been repaired and the structure of the ceiling had been reinforced.
 Whilst it’s great that this had already been done, it does mean that there is an inevitable bow in the ceiling where it’s been repaired.
 We’re hoping that it won’t be too noticeable when the room is painted and finished though.

 We slowly worked our way around the room, tackling a wall a day and last of all the ceiling until I thought my arm might drop off.
 If you’re a professional, you apparently start with the ceiling, but I figured that the more practice I could get on the walls first the better.

 As expected the ceiling was particularly tough to plaster.
 It was much more difficult to do than the walls and was really hard work, but after a lot more smoothing we eventually got there in the end.

 There are a few small imperfections (nothing that a quick sand won’t solve), but overall the finish is really good and actually better than some of the rooms that we’d paid to have the plastering done in!

-Plastering is definitely something that you get better at the more you do it and even within this small room there’s a noticeable difference from the first wall to the last.
+Plastering is definitely something that you get better at the more you do it and even in this small room, there’s a noticeable difference from the first wall to the last.
 Not only does the last wall we plastered look best, actually doing the work became easier, too.